The HANDLD, is a system designed to install on bicycles and to record everyone who invades the "90 cm security zone"

 - The video by Javier Gómez Noya and Miguel Indurain to raise awareness among cyclists and drivers on the road

-- Controversial viral campaign for the use of the helmet in Germany «It seems like shit, but it saves my life»
+- Controversial viral campaign for the use of the helmet in Germany «It looks like crap, but it saves my life»